m-sureshraj/jenni/README.md

 ![jenni in action](https://raw.githubusercontent.com/m-sureshraj/jenni/HEAD/media/jenni-in-action.png "jenni in action")

 Note - jenni will only work inside the **git** repository

 ## Features
-* Print Jenkins build history of a branch.
+* Print Jenkins build history of a Job.
 * Show estimated remaining time for running builds.
 * Open Jenkins build in browser.
+* Trigger new builds (without parameters)

 ## Upcoming Features
-* Trigger or abort a build
+* Trigger new builds with parameters
+* Abort running builds

 ## Prerequisites
 - Make sure you have Node.js `>= v8.11` installed.